on Friday, August 30, 2013

 Carnival is an annual event volunteers and staff look forward to.
 Memorial Sloan Kettering patient and volunteer Alexandra Capellini celebrates with others.

 Staff from The Ritz Carlton volunteer their time every month for a special themed party.
 The hotel’s pastry chefs share culinary sweets, and “Minute to Win it” – a popular game - brings everyone together.
-“Friendships are often formed on these days, as patients begin to feel more relaxed and share advice on how they are coping with others,” said Ms. Toth.

 Its indoor and outside areas also offer a comforting escape for those who simply need quiet time to reflect.